escalonn/voc/demo-assignment-3-mvc/asnlib/public/docs/README.md

 dotnet run
 ```

 The app will be listening on `http://localhost:5000`.
-Click "desktop" at the top of the Vocareum UI to interact with it in a web browser.
+Press the **desktop** button and open the web browser to interact with it.

 ## Submitting your work

 Your code will be run against a hidden test project named *BindViews.Grader*.
 All tests must pass to receive a passing score.

-When you are ready, click the **SUBMIT** button.
+When you are ready, click the **Submit** button.

-Please wait a minute or two, then click "Grade" to see your score.
+Please wait a minute or two, then click **Grade** to see your score.

-You may also click "Grading Report" to get additional details.
+You may also click **Grading Report** to get additional details.